People

 Undergraduate

-Eric is a junior in the SCIPP Lab and yet another successful UROP student who stayed on in the lab beyond the first year.
-He is working with PhD student Lucas Gomes to quantify predation in Plio-Pleistocene units from central Florida and investigate the spacing of ornamental ridges on the bivalve Chione sp.
+Eric is a senior in the SCIPP Lab and yet another successful UROP student who stayed on in the lab beyond the first year.
+He started out working with PhD student Lucas Gomes to quantify predation in Plio-Pleistocene units from central Florida and investigate the spacing of ornamental ridges on the bivalve Chione sp.
+Now his work has expanded into a senior thesis project looking at changes in the season of juvenile growth in Chione sp.

 Outside of the lab he likes going on hikes, thrift shopping, and involving himself in music (whether that be performing, listening, or going to shows).